benjaminion/upgrading-ethereum-book/src/book.md

 > We can't guarantee that "X will never be reverted", but we _can_ guarantee the slightly weaker claim that "either X will never be reverted or a large group of validators will voluntarily destroy millions of dollars of their own capital".

 Faced with a greater than one-third attacker and an asynchronous network, it's not useful for validators simply to refuse to finalise conflicting checkpoints in-protocol.
 Attacks that can finalise conflicting checkpoints depend on partitioning the set of honest validators so that they don't see each other's votes, and don't know what the other side has finalised.
-Under the treat of such powerful attacks, economic finality is a powerful safety guarantee.
+Under the threat of such powerful attacks, economic finality is a powerful safety guarantee.
 The ultimate remedy in the event of conflicting finality is manual intervention.
 As Vitalik observes in the same post, "the user community around an on-chain asset is quite free to simply apply common sense to determine which fork was not an attack and actually represents the result of the transactions that were originally agreed upon as finalized".

 ##### Plausible liveness